windkh/node-red-contrib-telegrambot/README.md

 # Examples
+***
+**Remark**: Example flows are present in the examples subdirectory.
+In Node-RED they can be imported via the import function and then selecting *Examples* in the vertical tab menue.
-All example flows can be found in the examples folder of this package.
+All example flows can also be found in the examples folder of this package.
+***

 ## Implementing a simple echo
 This example is self-explaining.
 The received message is returned to the sender.